ePages-de/epages-devportal/_posts/2020/2020-09-10-there-is-no-need-to-use-comic-sans-ms.md

 All of the above typefaces are Google Fonts, free and open-source.
 They are a great resource from designers for designers.
 However, when it comes to handwriting fonts, I personally think that there are better ones out there.
-Dancing Script by Impallari Type is, as the name announces it, spontaneous and the letters bounce.
+[Dancing Script](https://fonts.google.com/specimen/Dancing+Script){:target="_blank"} by Impallari Type is, as the name announces it, spontaneous and the letters bounce.
 Still, it looks kind of intentional which I think should not be the case with handwritten fonts.
 Either way, if it fits to the content of your creation, it is a good choice to shaken up your design.

 ### Wildy Sign

-This premium handdrawn monoline font by Dikas Studios looks really realistic.
+[This premium handdrawn monoline font](https://freedesignresources.net/wildy-sign-signature-font/){:target="_blank"} by Dikas Studios looks really realistic.
 The letters flow into each other and catch the eye of its viewer immediately.
 Wildy Sign works best for print designs or social media feeds, but I can also imagine it on a website to emphasize the personality of its owner.
 In the example below, I paired it with the above mentioned Quicksand.